Nick410berry/Calculator-basic/README.md

-This is a basic calculator program to showcase/practice if statements
+This is a basic calculator program to showcase/practice if statements in python